TheSlavant/Lethelink/README.md

 ## Demo

-In this demo video, we show how an anchor generated from the voice of our teammate Paul could help his elderly mother avoid the state of disorientation.
+In this demo, we show how a nudge generated from the voice of our teammate could help his elderly mother avoid the state of disorientation.

 [![Video thumbnail](public/demo.png)](https://youtu.be/kUsAV1t3ieg)

+Note: Lethelink is an MVP we build in one day.
+Its main purpose is to demonstrate the possibilities of combining powerful AI models in a thoughtful interface.
+This is by no means a finished product, and we encourage others to reuse our code and build on it.

 ## Opportunities

+Lethelink is fully open-source, so you can build on it.
+Here are some ideas we are excited about:

 Engineering
-- Add new anchor triggers: time, heart rate, voice.
+- Send nudges when the person's heartbeat spikes.
+Get data from their wearable.
 - Build a more streamlined hearing aid integration.
 - Create an end-to-end UI that connects all the pieces together.

 Research
-- Stduy the effect of reality anchors on people with Alzheimer's.
-Can it be an evidence-based clinical practice?
+- Start an evidence-based clinical practice using nudges to help people with Alzheimer's.
-- Can people with amnesia learn to anticipate Lethelink and rely on it?
+- Research if people with amnesia learn to anticipate Lethelink and rely on it.

 ## Getting Started